Department of Water (Western Australia)

-The Department of Water is a defunct department of the Government of Western Australia that was responsible for management of Western Australia's water resources.
+The Department of Water was a department of the Government of Western Australia that was responsible for management of Western Australia's water resources.

+History

+The Department of Water was established on 1 January 2006 succeeding the Water & Rivers Commission.

-It was replaced by the Department of Water and Environmental Regulation (Western Australia) on 1 July 2017.
+It was succeeded by the Department of Water & Environmental Regulation on 1 July 2017.

 The department provides information to industry, technical support and professional guidance to government on the status of water and the viability of new water source developments.
 It also issues licences for artesian groundwater wells throughout the state.